kadze009/signature/README.md

 # signature

 `signature` is an application which was written on pure C++17.
-The app splits the input file on blocks of selected size and computes the signature of each block simultaneously.
-The signatures are saved to output file.
+The app splits *an input* file on blocks of selected size and computes a signature of each block simultaneously (multithreading).
+The signatures are saved to *an output* file.